CredentialCompassJump to FAQ

 #36 of 50 states

-4. 4.
-Submit your application to the Alabama Board of Examiners in Marriage & Family Therapists.
+6. 6.
+Submit the application to Alabama Board of Examiners in Marriage & Family Therapists and monitor board communications.

 Salary Insights in Alabama